Tipping and service culture in Las Vegas

 • Captain/Maître d': $10-$20 for special service

-• Expect tips to be pooled among staff
+• Tips often pooled among staff

 Bartenders